What is the peer forum?

 More about the Peer Community.

-If you have your own lived experience of mental health issues you could get involved with us as a volunteer.
-You might want to share your experiences as part of our range of awareness raising sessions to universities, colleges and schools, or our public mental health sessions aimed at increasing people’s understanding, delivered through our LEARN project.
+If you have your own lived experience of mental health issues you could get involved with us as a group member.
+You might want to share your experiences as part of our range of awareness raising sessions to universities, colleges and schools, or our public mental health sessions aimed at increasing people’s understanding, delivered through our Education As Advocacy project.

-For more information or to get involved, contact Madhu on email@example.com
+For more information or to get involved, contact us on email@example.com